 Tips on Creating the Lattice

-Since this gluten-free strawberry rhubarb pie was my first attempt at creating a lattice pie top, I learned a LOT.
+Since this gluten-free and low FODMAP strawberry rhubarb pie was my first attempt at creating a lattice pie top, I learned a LOT.
 To make it easier for you (and for me next time!) here are a few things to try:

 - Roll the dough for your lattice out on parchment paper topping the dough with a sheet of cling wrap.